 You’re a day away from the epic camping trip you’ve been planning for months, and the forecast moves from pleasant to pouring.
 You’re tempted to cancel, but should you?
 Camping can be hard enough without a soaked campsite.
 But if you’ve spent a significant amount of time planning a trip, the disappointment of letting it go might be worse than the risk of getting wet.

-How To Stay Dry While Camping In Wet Weather
+How To Stay Dry While Camping In The Rain

 For Pacific Northwesterners, rain lovers and haters, and any campers who are bold enough to brave the wet weather, we’ve created the go-to guide for keeping the stoke high while camping, even when it’s pouring outside.